swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ### Returns

 Please note that the WooYellowCube currently doesn't handle order returns automatically.
-If a return happens the payment refund and any other relevant steps need to be made manually by the operator.
+If a return happens the affected order will remain unchanged, the payment refund and any other relevant steps need to be made manually by the store admin.
+The stock increase will be visible in the stock table the next day after the refund.

 ### Order Completion